A new study set out to explore the best weight loss regimen for overweight and obese people living with osteoarthritis of the knees.

 Osteoarthritis is the commonest form of arthritis and the most common joint disorder in the United States.

 It is widely accepted that obesity is a risk factor for arthritis.
-In fact, according to the Centers for Disease Control and Prevention (CDC), almost a third (31 percent) of obese U.S. adults have now been diagnosed with arthritis by their physician.
+In fact, according to the Centers for Disease Control and Prevention (CDC), almost a third (

 But how can these individuals slow down the progressive degeneration of the joints that occurs in osteoarthritis?